Crispy pan-fried fish with native ingredients| Kleenheat Kitchen

 Cooking with native ingredients

 As the bush industry has grown, there have been more opportunities to buy plant food.
-Most native ingredients can be ordered online and in some cases, you can grow your own.
+Most native ingredients can be ordered online, and in some cases, you can grow them yourself.
 Check out some simple tips for setting your garden up for success.

 If you can’t order native ingredients because of seasonality or supply, there’s always an equivalent or substitute.